philipptrenz/sunportal/README.md

 sudo update-rc.d sunportal.sh defaults

 ```
-Now you can start and stop your script via `sudo service 433PyApi start` or `stop` and it automatically starts on boot.
+Now _sunportal_ can be controlled as a service (`sudo service sunportal status`) and it automatically starts on boot.

 ## Disclaimer